centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-poller.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Centreon collectors must be supervised by the central server.
+Centreon collectors must be monitored by the central server.

 ## Pack assets